1998 FAI 1000

 The 1998 FAI 1000 Classic was the second running of the Australia 1000 race, first held after the organisational split over the Bathurst 1000 the previous year.
 It was the 41st race that traces its lineage back to the 1960 Armstrong 500 held at Phillip Island.
 1998 was the 36th year in which a touring car endurance race had been held at the Mount Panorama Circuit.

 The event, which was contested by V8 Supercars, was held on 15 November 1998 at the Mount Panorama Circuit just outside Bathurst.

+The event's naming rights sponsor was FAI Insurance.